 Use in Cancer

-Ribociclib is approved to be used with an aromatase inhibitor to treat:
+Ribociclib is approved to be used with other drugs to treat:

 - Breast cancer that is hormone receptor positive (HR+) and HER2 negative (HER2-) and is advanced or has metastasized (spread to other parts of the body).
-It is used in postmenopausal women who have not been treated with hormone therapy.
+It is used:

 Ribociclib is also being studied in the treatment of other types of cancer.